 In today’s post, starting from #10, I am going to share an accurate list of the top 10 deadliest battles in military history.
 Keep in mind, I am NOT a military historian.
 I have compiled this list to the best of my ability, based upon extensive independent research online.
 If you think I’m wrong about this ranking, please feel free to leave a comment at the end of the article.
 Thanks.

 When we look back in time at military battles, we discover that the deadliest battles in history had enormous amounts of death and destruction.
 In these battles we find that, in the majority, the United States had no involvement.

-When you search various sources on the internet, you will find some writers saying that certain battles during the United States Civil War had a place in this, but they did not research the figures very closely at all.
-While there were some large casualty numbers in the Civil War, they are not even close to the number of deaths in the top 10 deadliest battles in military history.
+When you search various sources on the internet, you will find some writers saying that certain battles during the United States Civil War had a place in this, but they did not research the figures closely.
+While there were large casualty numbers in the Civil War, they are not even close to the number of deaths in the top 10 deadliest battles in military history.

 This took place between October of 1941 and January of 1942.
 Adolf Hitler and his German forces tried unsuccessfully to take Moscow from the Russians.
 While there are many debates as to the death counts on both sides, it is evident that there were well over 1,000,000 killed in the results of the Nazi forces going against the Russians.